mas-bandwidth/yojimbo/BUILDING.md

 ## Running a secure server

+Up to this point we have been running insecure servers with "premake5 server".

+Servers running in this way allow either secure or insecure connects.
+When you go into production with yojimbo, generally you want to disable this and only allow secure connects from clients.

-Now let's switch over to running secure servers.
-You can run a secure server like this:
+You can run a secure server like this on MacOS and Linux:

     premake5 secure_server

-If you are building under Visual Studio, run the "secure_server" project from the IDE.
+Or, if you are building under Visual Studio, run the "secure_server" project from the IDE.

-When a secure server is running, you will notice that connecting via "connect" works, but regular connects via "client" do not.
+When a secure server is running, you will notice that connecting via "secure_client" works, but regular (insecure) connects via "client" do not.

 This is the entire point of secure servers. **Secure servers only allow connections that come from the matcher.**

 This is accomplished via an encrypted connect token that the matchmaker generates and passes back to the client.
 This connect token is valid only for a particular globally unique 64bit client id (of your choice), for a limited period of time, and for a limited whitelist of server addresses.

-Connect tokens cannot be decrypted or forged by clients because they are encrypted and signed using a shared private key known only to the matcher and the dedicated server instances.
+Connect tokens cannot be decrypted or forged by clients because they are encrypted and signed with a private key known only to the matcher and the dedicated server instances.
 This is why libyojimbo is designed only for games that host dedicated servers.
 The private key must be known only to the matcher and the dedicated server instances for the security model to work.

 ## Reliable Messages and Blocks

-The latest preview release of yojimbo has support for reliable-ordered messages and blocks.
+Once you've established a yojimbo client/server connection, you can extend the protocol to send your own custom packets types, or extend the protocol to send messages which are included in regularly sent "connection packets" exchanged between client and server.

 Messages can be sent in both directions.
 Client to server **and** server to client.
 Messages are reliable, ordered and time critical.
 They are resent rapidly until acked.

 Blocks of data larger than MTU may be sent in the same reliable ordered stream.
 They are sliced up and reassembled on the other side and injected into the same reliable ordered stream of messages.
 This is very convenient for example when you need to send down a large block of initial state (eg. initial delta baseline, or state of the world) on client connect.

-For more details see soak.cpp.

 To see the blocks and messages in action, run: